Shifting Landscapes: Rethinking Recovery, Continuity and Sustainability

 The Sprott School of Business is hosting virtual roundtable discussions, moderated by Sprott faculty, to further conversations on issues, challenges and solutions of relevance for navigating the future.
 Dive deeper into the questions explored in the Shifting Landscapes videos and stretch your mind to new ideas by participating in a roundtable!

-- There are no roundtables scheduled at present.
-Please stay tuned for news of future events this fall.
+- There are no roundtables scheduled at this time.

 Share Your Voice